In this tutor interview series, we chat to ACCA F7 tutor Wojtek Lyjak and get his tips on how to pass the Financial Reporting exam first time!

 There’s a huge leap from F3 level to F7, with no interim step.
 Students just underestimate how much they’ll need to get to grips with.

-LS: Which areas in particular do students struggle with?
+Learnsignal: Which areas, in particular, do students struggle with?

 It can be quite tricky, and there’s a certain… structure and thought pattern needed.